mabragor/cl-matchstick/README.md

 So far that's all special forms we have -- maybe more will be added once I figure out I need them for CL-VHDL project destructuring.

+Only a handful of atoms are supported in patterns now:
+  * if something is a keyword, it's matched using EQ
+  * if something is a symbol (but not a keyword) the corresponding symbol is bound (using SYMBOL-MACROLET) inside the body of the macro
+  * additionally, if symbol-name is of the form name_predicate (i.e. contains underscore) it's interpreted as a predicate test: subexpression should satisfy PREDICATE and if it does, its value is bound to NAME inside body of the macro (this notation is the same as in Wolfram Mathematica)

 Also, as of now, the code is poorly tested, but I hope this will quickly improve.

 We have three matching macros: WITH-MATCH, WHEN-MATCH and ECASE-MATCH.